USS Carter Hall Conducts Weapons Training

-230717-N-ED646-2188- ATLANTIC OCEAN (July 17, 2023) Marines, attached to the 26th Marine Expeditionary Unit Special Operations Capable, Battalion Landing Team 1/6, conduct weapons familiarization training aboard the amphibious dock landing ship USS Carter Hall (LSD 50).
+ATLANTIC OCEAN (July 18, 2023) Lance Cpl.
+Logan Phillips, right, assigned to the 26th Marine Expeditionary Unit Special Operations Capable, engages in weapons familiarization training with an M240 machine gun aboard the amphibious dock landing ship USS Carter Hall (LSD 50).
 The U.S. Navy and U.S. Marine Corps routinely participate in scheduled deployments to improve combined combat readiness, increase operational capacity, and strengthen relationships among allies and partners throughout the region.
 (U.S. Navy photo by Mass Communication Specialist 2nd Class Moises Sandoval)

 |Date Taken: